MellowKyler/pdfp/README.md

 - Removes pages and keeps specified pages
 - Copies contents without line breaks or trailing em-dashes
 - Converts text to speech
+- Drag, drop, and convert multiple files at a time

 ## Dependencies
 pdfp is basically just a wrapper for other software, so there are a lot of dependencies.
 Tested in Linux.
 I cannot confirm that everything will work in Windows, but most things should.